eea76/sqs_dynamodb/readme.md

 #### Install AWS CLI
 - Do you have AWS CLI installed?
 - Type `aws` in the command line.
 If you see `command not found`, you don't have it.
+    - run `aws --version` to make sure you have version 2 (version 1 won't work with this project)
 - Get it here: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html
 - Then run `aws configure` and provide your AWS Access Key, AWS Secret Access Key, and region
 - If you don't know where this info is stored, you'll have to retrieve/generate it from IAM in the AWS console: https://console.aws.amazon.com/iam